json-everything/json-everything-docs/_docs/schema/vocabs/array-ext.md

 The order direction is determined by `direction`, which MUST be either `asc` for ascending ordering or `desc` for descending ordering.  `direction` applies to both numbers and strings.
 Omitting this property has the same behavior as including it with `asc`.

 The value of `culture` MUST be the string `none`, which indicates the values should be ordered by Unicode code point, or a valid language code as defined by [RFC 4646](https://datatracker.ietf.org/doc/html/rfc4646) to indicate a locale.
-If the value is a language code which is not recognized or supported by an implementation, it MUST refuse to process the schema.
-Omitting this keyword has the same behavior as including it with `none`.
+If the value is a language code which is not recognized or supported, the implementation MUST refuse to process the schema.
+Omitting this property has the same behavior as including it with `none`.

 The value of `ignoreCase` MUST be a boolean.
 Its value indicates whether the sorting should consider character casing.
 The value of this property may not apply to some locales.
-Omitting this keyword has the same behavior as including it with `false`.
+Omitting this property has the same behavior as including it with `false`.

 Specifier objects are listed in priority order.
 That is, for validation to succeed, the items MUST be ordered first by the first specifier, then by the second, and so on.